The Water Cycle

 As it moves through the water cycle, water changes its state.
 At different times the same water can be a liquid, a solid (ice), and a gas (water vapor).
 Water at the surface of the ocean, rivers, and lakes can become water vapor and move into the atmosphere with a little added energy from the Sun through a process called evaporation.

-While evaporation comes from directly from the soil and bodies of water, transpiration involves the evaporation of water from plants.
+While evaporation comes directly from the soil and bodies of water, transpiration involves the evaporation of water from plants.
 Evapotranspiration combines evaporation and transpiration.
 The Sun drives these processes.
 On rainy days with less sunlight, the rates of photosynthesis and evapotranspiration decrease.

 Credit: US Army Corps of Engineers